dcreager/dcreager.net/content/shared-library-versions.markdown

 The last file, with the full version number included in the filename, isn't technically needed these days.
-I guess you could have multiple copies of the same major version installed, but the symlinks will only point at one of them, so it's not clear to me how that would be useful beyond satisfying your hoarder tendencies!
+I guess you could have multiple copies of the same major version installed, but the symlinks will only point at one of them, so it's not clear to me how that would be useful beyond satisfying any hoarder tendencies you might have!

 #### libtool versions